Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Pontryagin--Guided Policy Optimization under Latent Parameter Uncertainty

 Under standard Lipschitz/bounded-moment assumptions (Euler strong error and Monte Carlo sampling error), one typically has a scaling of the form \( \delta_{\mathrm{BPTT}}(\Delta t,M_{\mathrm{MC}},M_\theta) \lesssim \Delta t^{1/2}+M_{\mathrm{MC}}^{-1/2}+M_\theta^{-1/2} \), up to constants depending on the working domain and stability bounds.

 A technical point is that a \emph{global} small-gain condition of the form $C_1<1$ can be overly restrictive.
 Following the slab-wise philosophy in our prior PGDPO analysis (e.g.\ \citet[Appendix B]{huh2025breaking}), we default to a \emph{time-slab} decomposition of the working domain and close the warm-up gap on each short slab.
-Concretely, assume $D$ carries a time coordinate and fix a partition $0=t_0<t_1<\cdots<t_K=T$ with slab lengths $\tau_k:=t_k-t_{k-1}$.
-Let
+Concretely, assume $\mathcal{D}$ carries a time coordinate and fix a partition $0=t_0<t_1<\cdots<t_L=T$ with slab lengths $\tau_k:=t_k-t_{k-1}$.
+For notational convenience, write $\mathcal{D}\subset[0,T]\times\mathcal{S}$ for some spatial band $\mathcal{S}\subset(0,\infty)\times\mathbb{R}^m$, and define

-We write $T(\pi):=-A_\pi^{-1}G_\pi^{\mathrm{mix}}$ for the (population) $q$-aggregated projection map.
-Theorem~\ref{thm:policy-gap-residual} below shows that, under a mild \emph{slab-wise} local stability regime (i.e.\ a short-time contraction of $T$ on each $D_k$), small residual implies that the projected policy is close (in $L^2(\mu)$) to a locally optimal deployable $\theta$-blind policy, up to discretization/Monte Carlo error.
+We write $\mathcal{T}(\pi):=-A_\pi^{-1}g_\pi^{\mathrm{mix}}$ for the (population) $q$-aggregated projection map.
+Theorem~\ref{thm:policy-gap-residual} below shows that, under a mild \emph{slab-wise} local stability regime (i.e.\ a short-time contraction of $\mathcal{T}$ on each $\mathcal{D}_k$), small residual implies that the projected policy is close (in $L^2(\mu)$) to a locally optimal deployable $\theta$-blind policy, up to discretization/Monte Carlo error.
 The proof combines a projection-map stability bound (Appendix~\ref{app:proj-map-stability}) with a slab-wise closure (Appendix~\ref{app:slab-small-gain}), in the same spirit as the slab analyses used in \citet{huh2025breaking}.

-\begin{theorem}[Residual-based ex--ante $\theta$-blind policy-gap bound for P--PGDPO (mixed-moment, deployable, slab-wise local)] Assume the uniform invertibility/stability conditions of Proposition~\ref{prop:proj-map-stability} (Appendix~\ref{app:proj-map-stability}) hold on $D$ for the relevant aggregated curvature terms and for the estimator perturbations constructed under $\pi^{\mathrm{warm}}$ (in particular, that $\widehat A_t$ remains a small perturbation of $A_{\pi^{\mathrm{warm}}}$ on $D$ under the adopted stabilizers).